-Lakemore is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Lakemore is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Lakemore is a village of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Lakemore who work in sales jobs (19.76%), office and administrative support (17.41%), and healthcare suport services (9.92%).
+There are especially a lot of people living in Lakemore who work in office and administrative support (18.85%), sales jobs (15.79%), and healthcare suport services (10.15%).

-A relatively large number of people in Lakemore telecommute to their jobs.
-Overall, about 8.68% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.24% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 It is a fairly quiet village because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Lakemore has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Lakemore has few renters and college students.
 But the biggest reason it is quieter in Lakemore than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Lakemore may be for you.

-Being a small village, Lakemore does not have a public transit system used by locals to get to and from work.
+Lakemore is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-Lakemore is a somewhat ethnically-diverse village.
 The people who call Lakemore home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lakemore residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Lakemore include Irish, German, English, Scottish, and Italian.
+Important ancestries of people in Lakemore include Irish, German, English, Italian, and Scottish.

 The most common language spoken in Lakemore is English.
 Other important languages spoken here include Italian and Polish.